Viewtiful Joe: Viewtiful Joe (2003)

 The first game in the series was directed by Hideki Kamiya, who had previously directed Resident Evil 2 and Devil May Cry.
 It was the second title to be released under the Capcom Five, developed by a team of developers within Capcom Production Studio 4 known as Team Viewtiful.
 The game was released for the GameCube on June 26, 2003, in Japan, and in October 2003 in North America and Europe.
-Viewtiful Joe centers around the avid movie-goer Joe, who is thrust into Movie Land, transforms into the superhero "Viewtiful Joe" and sets out to rescue his girlfriend Silvia.
 The gameplay features traditional 2D platform side-scrolling intermixed with 3D cel-shaded graphics.
 A PlayStation 2 version was developed in 2004 by Clover Studio featuring Dante from the Devil May Cry series as a playable character.

 Viewtiful Joe 2 (2004)

 The second game in the series was directed by Masaaki Yamada, with Hideki Kamiya writing the story.
 The game was released for both the GameCube and PlayStation 2 in 2004 in North America and Japan, and in 2005 in Europe and Australia.
 The game would be the first title to be fully developed by Clover Studio, a new studio within Capcom that was founded in 2004.
 Viewtiful Joe 2 features both Viewtiful Joe and Sexy Silvia as playable characters with similar gameplay elements to the first game.